 In order to provide opportunities to hone vocational capabilities for persons with disabilities as they compete using the skills they have cultivated, and to promote their employment by enhancing understanding and awareness of disability issues in the business world and among the

 general public, the National Abilympics (vocational skills contests for persons with disabilities) have been held every autumn since 1972.
-In 2023, the 43nd National Abilympics will be held in Tokoname City, Aichi Prefecture, for three days from November 17 to 19.

 At the venue of the National Abilympics, a concurrent event called Work Fair for Persons with Disabilities will be held in a bid to help private enterprises and society in general to deepen their understanding of disability employment and promote concrete initiatives.
 Through a diverse range of events,including exhibitions, demonstrations and workshop booths,information on promoting employment of persons with disabilities will be offered and shared among participants and visitors.